eceltov/V3Project/README.md

 This repository contains the documentation, results, and code used in the scope of the research project "The influence of localization on video search engine performance".
 The goal of this project was to implement a set of tools used to analyze the performance of sub-image search for video search engines utilizing text-to-image similarity models.
 Several tools were devised, but generally all tools are computationally intensive and were run for several months on a server dedicated to GPU computation.
-The detailed specification of this project can be found here TODO.
+The detailed specification of this project can be found [here](./specification.pdf).

 # Introduction